LGBT Gypsies and Travellers: Our Stories

-Read our guidance to find support services to help you overcome these issues (download link below).
+Read our guidance to find support services to help you overcome these issues (download link opposite).
 It is intended as a basic information guide to identify how to stay safe and offers services for family and friends.

 On the Road to Being YouIt’s important to stay safe and do things at your own pace.

 It is common for people to struggle to identify their sexual identity for many and varied reasons.
 The first thing to note is that being part of the LGBT community is okay.

 Although times are changing, homophobia still exists in all communities.
 The fear or dislike of homosexual people is encountered anywhere, much like prejudices against Travellers or Gypsies in general.
 Being LGBT doesn’t change who you are, it’s only one small thing about you, though it may feel big at the moment.